ashlynnprasad/langmann-2021/pages/timeline.md

 ## Collection Timeline

 Please note that the dates listed on this page have been approximated in order to fit the parameters of the website.<br>
 For more accurate date ranges, viewers should visit each image's page on UBC's Open Collections website.
+Please click on the images for more information.